BAL vs CEP Fantasy Prediction : Balochistan vs Central Punjab Best Fantasy Picks for Pakistan National T20 Cup (News) - Sport Act News

 BAL vs CEP Team Bowlers

-Usman Qadir (Price 8.5) and Ehsan Adil (Price 8.5) will be our bowlers from Central Punjab.
-Qadir is a brilliant leg-spinner and has picked five wickets in the tournament so far whereas Adil has picked three wickets in the tournament so far.
-Both of them are genuine wicket-takers.
+Usman Qadir (Price 9) and Ehsan Adil (Price 8.5) will be our bowlers from Central Punjab.
+Qadir has been the best bowler of the side and has picked nine wickets in the tournament whereas Adil has picked four wickets in the last couple of games.
+Both of them are wicket-takers of this side.

 Top Names for the Captaincy Role:-